tpmmthomas/smart-piano-ierg4230/README.md

 2. Show change in humidity over time
 3. Show Tuning Reminders and history

-Later Also need to add our report to the webpage.

 ## Frontend (mobile) (Notifications only)
 Use a telegram alert tool.